LifestyleCorp/Medical-Transformers/README.md

 ## ECG
 - Detection of multiple cardiac abnormalities using Convolution, Positional Encoder and Transformer on 12-lead ECG recordings
+- Self-supervised deep representation learning of a foundation transformer model enabling efficient ECG-based assessment of cardiac and coronary function with limited labels

 ## CVD Risk
 - Refined selection of individuals for preventive cardiovascular disease treatment with a Transformer-based risk model